muratk3n/thirdwave/en/2009/09/armenians-kurds.md

 amirs and tribal chiefs to believe they had no need for an external sponsor.
 Their destruction during the next half century was a powerful reminder that leadership could not easily be maintained if the role of intermediary between state and subordinate tribal groupings ceased [pg 38]. ...

 The suppression of the old amirates and other semi-independent satraps of Kurdistan led to less law and order in the countryside, not more.
 This may seem surprising, since if the Porte had the military power to suppress the amirs and chiefs it presumably could also suppress anyone else.
-However, while the Kurdish paramounts indubitably were responsible for major upheavals, conflicts and blood- shed in the region, they were also part of the regional balance of forces.
+However, while the Kurdish paramounts indubitably were responsible for major upheavals, conflicts and bloodshed in the region, they were also part of the regional balance of forces.

 While eager to aggrandize themselves, they were also vital mediators between the tribes and tribal sections within their territory, and